 21st Century – Accounting Regulation in Modern Commerce

-Beyond the industry’s self-regulation, the government also sets accounting standards, through agencies such as the Securities and Exchange Commission and laws such as the Sarbanes-Oxley Act of 2002, passed after the Enron and WorldComm accounting scandals.
+Beyond the industry’s self-regulation, the government also sets accounting standards, through agencies such as the Securities and Exchange Commission and laws such as the Sarbanes-Oxley Act, passed after the Enron and WorldComm accounting scandals.

-The 21st century also saw the passage of the Dodd-Frank Act after the recession of 2008.
+The 21st century also saw the passage of the Dodd-Frank Act.
 The act contains 16 major areas of reform, including creation of the Financial Stability Oversight Council and the Volcker Rule that restricts banks from owning, investing, or sponsoring hedge funds, private equity funds, or any other type of proprietary trading operations that result in their own profit.

 Looking to the Future